Richard-Barrett/SalesforceCLI/Python/Cases/README.md

 - **Navigate to the Down Arrow Underneath Profile Image in the Reports Tab**
 ![Image](https://triking-creative.s3.amazonaws.com/Logos/SalesforceCLI/Documentation/Salesforce_Report_ID_Locate_A_Arrows.PNG)

+After clicking on the Icon Link a pop window will appear.
+This window will share a link with the root part of the directory being your salesforce domain name.
+The second part will be a string containing a unique ID for the report.
+This is the report ID.

 - **Click on The Link Icon to See The Shareable Link**
 ![Image](https://triking-creative.s3.amazonaws.com/Logos/SalesforceCLI/Documentation/Salesforce_Report_ID_Locate_B_Arrows.PNG)